 Yes, this dish is completely vegan.
 All the ingredients used in this recipe can be included in a vegan diet.
 Make sure the noodles you are using are vegan too.

-You can also serve it as a side dish for your weekend brunch along with Chinese Gravy, Starter, Fried Rice and a dessert.
+You can also serve these as a side dish for your weekend brunch along with Chinese Gravy, Starter, Fried Rice, and a dessert.